Busselton Settlement Art Project

 John Garrett Bussell

-Settlement came from JGB’s exploration of the Vasse area.
-The sculpture represents the four families which founded our town: Chapman, Layman, Dawson and Bussell.
-Unveiled September 2016
+Settlement came from John Garrett Bussell’s exploration of the Vasse area with surveyor Robert Edwards, when looking for better soil and land.
+The sculpture represents the four families which founded our town: brothers Henry, George and James Chapman, George Layman, Elijah Dawson and brothers John, Charles, Vernon and Alfred Bussell and their maid Phoebe Bower.

-Migrants contributed to the region with their hard working ethic and wine making skills.
-They brought diversity to the population!
-Commissioned for September 2017
+The Spanish immigrants contributed to the region with their hard working ethic and wine making skills.
+They brought diversity to the population.